 - Consumer Rights: Dissented from a ruling that upheld the structure of the Consumer Financial Protection Bureau (CFPB), the agency put in place after the 2008 recession.

 - Workers' Rights: Wrote an opinion in 2016 allowing employers to block workers' right to picket in arbitration agreements.

 - Education: Praised previous SCOTUS judges for trying to remove the separation of church and state as it pertained to schools and wrote that public schools should be allowed to deliver prayers over the loud speaker at football games.

 - Net Neutrality: Called it an unlawful violation of the First Amendment.

 At 53 years old, Kavanaugh could remain on the bench for 30 or more years, shifting the court for a generation to come.
 We must speak out against Kavanaugh to protect our future and those of our children.

 The only way we can defeat Trump’s nominee is to get to 51 votes.
 Call your senators and tell them to commit to opposing Brett Kavanaugh.

 My name is ___ and I’m calling from [part of state].
-I want to thank the Senator for committing to opposing Trump's SCOTUS nominations (unless, of course, it is someone like Merrick Garland).
+I want to thank the Senator for committing to opposing Trump's SCOTUS nominations.
+No president who is an unindicted co-conspirator in a criminal matter should be able to nominate a SCOTUS justice.
 So much is under threat at this time, including a woman’s right to choose, healthcare, worker's rights, and marriage equality.
 This nomination cannot be treated as business as usual.
 We must be loud, vocal, and the GOP-fueled power grab not be tolerated.
 I want to continue to count on the Senator to stand strong, and to use every tool at her disposal to stop Trump from destroying democracy further.
 Additionally, with Trump under FBI investigation and his shameful performance at the Russian Summit, there is no reason he should be able to nominate any SCOTUS justices.